sueszli/blog/is a phd right for me?.md

      - traditional measures: like total compensation (in the industry) or recognition in the academic community.
      - personal benchmarks: fulfillment, personal and professional growth, freedom, and authority over others.

-   - avoid thinking in extremes. consider unconventional paths like writing industry experience papers or using a ph.d. to test business ideas before fully committing.
+   - avoid thinking in extremes. consider unconventional paths like writing papers in collaboration with the industry or using a ph.d. to test business ideas before fully committing and looking for seed funding.

 2. **understand that choices come with opportunity costs.**